 By Kerry Hatzenbuehler & Melissa DeDonder

 Although the Fall 2020 OCC Semiannual Risk Perspective has been published, the Spring 2020 issue relayed important information for banks to consider related to this crazy year.
 Many of you have documented and are continuing to document how the bank responded to the pandemic.
 Some of you may still have work to do, and that is ok.
-As we all know, the pandemic is not over and it appears the virus and its affects will not be going away anytime soon.
+As we all know, the pandemic is not over and it appears the virus and its effects will not be going away anytime soon.
+It’s time to create a pandemic timeline.

 Hot Topic: Regulatory Exams Require Evidence of Business Continuity Plan (BCP) Implementation during Pandemic